 Dr. Xiaoxin Wang Beardsley, Hamilton family faculty fellow and associate professor of finance - Beardsley researches market microstructure and the implication of market microstructure on asset pricing and investment.
 She also focuses on electronic communication networks, exchange traded funds and mutual funds.

-Dr. Gregory DeYong, assistant professor of management - DeYong teaches in the area of operations management, focusing on computer applications in business, operations management, supply chain management, and advanced operations management.
+Dr. Gregory DeYong, associate professor of management - DeYong teaches in the area of operations management, focusing on computer applications in business, operations management, supply chain management, and advanced operations management.
 He is a member of APICS (The Association for Operations Management) and of the Decision Sciences Institute and INFORMS (The Institute for Operations Research and the Management Sciences).

 Dr. John Goodale, associate professor of management – Goodale’s research is focused on workforce scheduling, quality in service operations and operations and small business/entrepreneurship.
 He teaches courses in operations management and serves on the Editorial Review Board for the Journal of Operations Management.
 In addition, Goodale is an active member of the Production and Operations Management Society (POMS), Decision Sciences Institute, and INFORMS.